Skip to content

 Organized document cabinet with labels, tags.

 If you’ve defined a UX research strategy already, you’ll be in great shape to speed up your analysis and sense-making process from research by using tags that align to that strategy.
-Tags are a popular feature in many UX research analysis tools to help you code, label and organize pieces of data you gather.
+Tags are a popular feature in many UX research tools to help you code, label and organize pieces of data you gather.
 Tags are also critical building blocks for a research repository to help you search, organize and share insights later.
 Luckily, once you’ve created a UX research strategy, you can use it to define how and where to use tags to speed up research analysis, sharing and global organization.

 For individual projects, use tags that identify and group data that aligns with your goals for the study.
 For example, you can use tags that will help you quickly review pain points, topics and themes from multiple interviews or usability tests.
 Tagging data in this way offers a boost to thematic analysis, affinity mapping and grouping common data points across participants.
 Within a repository, work with your team and stakeholders to understand the needs in how people expect to find, use and organize research insights.
 From there, agree on a common taxonomy or application of tags that help searching, retrieving and acting on insights and recommendations within your repository tool.
 Using tags that align to your overall business goals, product lines, teams and overarching UX research strategy will allow your insights to have a greater impact long after a single study is done.